proaralyst/life/README.md

 * Fettle the Life component

 * Add a cursor, a pause shortcut & the ability to flip a cell's state

+* Use the alternative buffer so I'm not losing scrollback

+* Incremental update of the terminal